tomgxz/Kraken/REPORT.md

   <br><br><br><br>
   <br><br>

   Selecting text gives the user a popup that displays the text formatting options.
-Whenever the user clicks on an element, they get a different popup that displays its design options.
+Whenever users click on an element, they get a different popup displaying its design options.

   <img alt="Squarespace research image: text edit and style popup" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/research/ResearchSquarespace11.png?raw=true" width="640"/>

 ##### Parts I can apply to my project
   This solution will have the option to preview and use templates similarly to how Squarespace does it, along with their grid positioning system, which is, for lack of a better phrase, an "industry standard."
 There will also be a similar formatting option setup, but it will be docked on the right-hand side with all the formatting settings in the same place.

   Squarespace also offers a variety of features such as e-commerce integration, SEO tools, analytics, 24/7 customer support, and a Content Management System (CMS) that allows users to update and manage their website's content easily.
-Although these features are helpful in a website builder, I intend leave them out of the solution's first release due to the timeframe for it and how long these features would take to make.
+Although these features are helpful in a website builder, I intend to leave them out of the solution's first release due to the timeframe for it and how long these features would take to make.
 This solution would have a CMS, but not at the scale or capability of Squarespace.

 <br><br><br><br>
 <br><br><br><br>